-Nickel based alloys have nickel as the main balancing metal.
-Copper is completely soluble in nickel, whilst iron and chromium are soluble over a wide range of compositions, allowing the development of many different alloys of these elements.
+Nickel Alloys are, as their name suggests, a kind of metallic alloy, a primary component of which is Nickel.
+Indeed, for many such Nickel-based alloy, nickel functions as the balancing metal; copper, for example, is completely soluble in nickel, whilst iron and chromium are soluble over a wide range of compositions.
+As a result of this, the research and development of many different alloys (which make use of these elements) is possible.

 The most commonly used nickel alloys include Alloy 718 (Inconel 718, UNS N07718, 2.4668), Alloy 625 (Inconel 625, UNS N06625, 2.4856), Alloy 825 (Incoloy 825, UNS N08825, 2.4858), Alloy K500 (Monel K500, 2.4375).
 Alloy 925 (Incoloy 925, UNS N09925) is increasing in popularity as a lower-cost alternative to Alloy 718.
 These alloys are predominantly used in the Oil and Gas market, for a wide variety of components.